Charlie and the Chocolate Factory (musical): UK and Ireland tour (2022–2024)

-The musical had its UK regional premiere at the Leeds Playhouse on 18 November 2022 until 28 January 2023 in a new production directed by James Brining and designed by Simon Higlett.
-Retooled once again, the musical is now closer to the West End version; reintroducing some cut songs from the transition from the original production to Broadway, as well as rewriting the book itself to match.
-This version also introduces the song “You Got Whatcha Want”, which is a remake of the previously cut song “Juicy!”.
-The song is included in the licensable version of the show.
+The musical had its UK regional premiere at the Leeds Playhouse from 18 November 2022 to 28 January 2023 in a new production directed by James Brining and designed by Simon Higlett.
+Casting was announced on 26 September 2022 including Gareth Snook as Willy Wonka.
+The musical reintroduced some musical numbers from the original London production, as well as rewrote the book itself to match.
+This version also introduced the song “You Got Whatcha Want”, a reworked version of Violet's demise musical number, “Juicy!”, which is now included in the licensable version of the show, through Music Theatre International.